Craig Chamber of Commerce & Moffat County Visitor Center

-Go off road on high dessert terrain or though mountain forests.
-Popular destinations for four-wheel adventures include Black Mountain, Sandwash Basin, California Park, the Routt National Forest, Elkhead Creek, North Park and more.
+Go off road on high desert terrain or though mountain forests.
+Popular destinations for four-wheel adventures include Black Mountain, Sand Wash Basin, California Park, the Routt National Forest, Elkhead Creek, North Park and more.

 Many backcountry county roads provide access to public lands and recreation areas.
 Areas that are closed to OHV use are posted.

 Remember to register your OHV.
-Registrations for in-state and out-of-state users are available at the Craig Chamber of Commerce/Moffat County Visitor Center, 360 E. Victory Way in Craig or register online.
+Registrations for in-state and out-of-state users are available at the Craig Chamber of Commerce &Moffat County Visitor Center or register online.

 Moffat County also boasts a groomed track for motocross racing south of town.
 For more information on motocross racing, call 970.629.0838.

-And, if you're interested in learning, riding and advocating for OHV use, contact Ralph Stewart with the Yampa Valley Trail Riders at
+And, if you're interested in learning, riding and advocating for OHV use, find the Yampa Valley Trail Riders listing in our business directory.

 Explore this INTERACTIVE MAP of suggested ATV/OHV rides in Moffat County or the following staff suggestions: